PhasecoreX/docker-red-discordbot/README.md

 The default version.
 It contains Java so that you can use the Audio cog.
 You can extend this one (or any of the other versions) to add your own packages for your own 3rd party cogs.

 ### noaudio
-This version only contains the bare minimum to run Red-Discordbot (no Java, so no Audio cog support).
+This version only contains the bare minimum to run Red-DiscordBot (no Java, so no Audio cog support).

 ### full
 This is the version that I use.
 It is the same as the latest version, but with added packages.
 It will be occasionally updated with more dependencies that popular cogs need.
 If you need another dependency for your cog, let me know, and I'll consider adding it.